Conway’s Vintage Treasures Attacked by Fraudulent Dealer

 I, Kevin Conway, have been collecting and selling Genuine Historical Autographed Memorabilia for over 30 years.
 Not only is collecting a passion but it is also a livelihood.
 So like any highly reputable dealer who discovers a “cancer” within the industry that can do great harm, such as unscrupulous sellers of Obvious Autograph Forgeries, I speak out.
 Even if that means the typically expected malicious retaliation from those that engage in such criminal activity.
 That is what happened recently as detailed below.

-Over the past couple months we were notified by loyal customers that several online consumer complaint websites had reports attacking our business.
+A couple years ago we were notified by loyal customers that several online consumer complaint websites had reports attacking our business.
 From someone who has Never done business with us.
 And of course could NEVER produce any proof of purchase from us.
 We even asked him to post he purchase claim publicly on the autograph forum , AutographMagazine.com, but he of course never responded..
 Sadly the internet has become a safe haven for what many refer to as “Cyber terrorists”.
 Namely people who are malicious predators using anonymous identities, to make fabricated, slanderous attacks on others, particularly other businesses. .
 Anyone, such as a business competitor, can open an account on a website like Ripoffreport.com and make outlandish comments about another business without any accountability, any proof of their claim or even any identity verification.
 See this incredulous story below.

 I would like to make you aware of someone who has been posting derogatory blog reports about my business.
 About 4-5 years ago I noticed a seller on eBay that was buying photos and then weeks later that same photo would be autographed, by “deceased” celebrities (JFK, Bela Lugosi, John Wayne, etc).
 I commented on this fraudulent autograph seller on the autograph forum “Is It real”.
 He was eventually banned from selling autographs by eBay .
 But then I noticed this same individual from New Jersey opened a website that is inundated with obvious forgeries.